legoraft/legoraft.github.io/_drafts/hypnos-v2.md

 ## Being an early adopter

-I love the setup I have using my dotfiles and
+I love the setup I have using my dotfiles and I am currently using Hyprland as my wayland compositor.
+This does come with some issues, mainly pertaining to being an early adopter.
+Wayland isn't fully matured yet, but most problems with wayland have been solved nowadays (see [wearewaylandnow](https://wearewaylandnow.com)).
+Most of the early adopter issues are related to using Intel Arc graphics.